firebuggirl/angular-udemy-deploy/readme.md

       - create `auth.module.ts`

-      - add component that are only used for auth:
+      - add components that are only used for auth

-        ` `

   * need to change routes for `auth` to enable lazy Loading